ericdahl/tf-ecs/README.md

     4. 12/12 Health checks failed
     5. 12/12 Health checks failed

+## Unhealthy tasks without failed health check

+An ALB Target can go unhealthy due to user traffic even if the health check itself is responsive

+maybe? difficult to reproduce

 ### Questions

 - How is it possible for a 30s startup task to have any tasks stabilize if using 10s interval and